NotApex/Sendit-spammer/README.md

-# Sendit-spammer
-A super fast spammer for sendit uses multi threading and proxys to avoid rate limiting
 # spamit

 Spamit is a tool used for spamming people's sendit we use multi threading and proxys to ensure the fastest spams and without being rare limited